sofiyaa07/Inventory-Management/README.md

     - Shelf 0 does not care about location, it just places units in whatever order they appear first in the CSV
   - Rows are not fixed, they are only suggestions.
 If needed, it is possible to add more rows than the physical shelves have, but not columns (though there is a max of ~300 units per shelf)
   - If a location is invalid, it WILL NOT show up in the location view, but WILL show up in the list view
+  - Duplicate locations will cause the program to display information improperly.
+The last filled cell in the location view should be the cell with the duplicate location.
+There will be an error message when the page loads to help you find the problem
 - Store links should all be written in one line, and each link should be seperated by " | " (space, vertical line, space)
 - The CSV MUST be named "Part Database - Sheet2", or if not, code from backendServer.js must be changed